akwohlgenant/akwohlgenant.github.io/_posts/2021-06-09-well_log_clustering_r.md

 Now I will plot the logs for one of the wells.
-With `ggplot`, I can use the `geom_path()` geometric object in the `ggplot` call which will connect the data points in order of increasing depth, and I’ll reverse the y-scale so that depth is inreasing downward.
+With `ggplot`, I can use the `geom_path()` geometric object in the `ggplot` call which will connect the data points in order of increasing depth, and I’ll reverse the y-scale so that depth is increasing downward.
 Let’s try this first for just one well, *SHRIMPLIN*, and one log curve, *GR*.